-While monitoring performance across data segments helps identify systemic issues affecting specific subgroups, another significant factor influencing model behavior is the presence of outliers and anomalies in the production data stream.
-These are data points that deviate significantly from the general pattern of the rest of the data.
-Understanding their impact is essential for maintaining reliable model performance and making informed decisions about model management.
+The presence of outliers and anomalies in the production data stream significantly influences machine learning model behavior.
+These data points deviate substantially from the general pattern of the rest of the data.
+Understanding the impact of outliers and anomalies is essential for maintaining reliable model performance and making informed decisions about model management.

 Outliers aren't just statistical curiosities.
 In a production ML system, they can be symptoms of various underlying issues: